 EuroMillions Superdraws are special events which take place throughout the year and offer a guaranteed nine-figure reward.
-The most recent one took place on Friday 20th April 2018.
-The same rules and regulations apply as in regular draws, the only difference that the jackpot amount does not depend on the previous draw result or ticket sales.
+The most recent one took place on Friday 29th September 2023.
+The same rules and regulations apply as in regular draws; the only difference is that the jackpot amount does not depend on the previous draw result or ticket sales.

 When is the next Superdraw?

-These exciting draws are planned once there is enough money in the EuroMillions Reserve Fund, a fund which receives 4.8% of the Common Prize Fund from the first six draws in a rollover series and 21% in every draw after that until the jackpot is won.
+These exciting draws are planned once there is enough money in the EuroMillions Reserve Fund, a fund which receives 10% of the Common Prize Fund from the first five draws in a rollover series and 18% in every draw after that until the jackpot is won.